 Knee buckling can be a sign of injury or damage to the knee.
 It can increase the risk of falling and can prolong recovery from knee problems.
+Exercise can help prevent knee buckling.

 In this article, we look at the causes of knee buckling, exercises that can help, treatment, and when to see a doctor.